Selling Yoga

+Selling Yoga: from Counterculture to Pop Culture is a 2015 book on the modern practice of yoga, especially of yoga as exercise, by the scholar of religion Andrea R. Jain.
+It argues that modern yoga functions much like a religion, while at the same time is commercialised and fits in to Western consumer culture.
+Scholars have welcomed the book, noting that its scope is far wider than just the selling of yoga mentioned in its title, as it examines how yoga manages to combine physical exercise, its use of brands like Iyengar Yoga and Siddha Yoga, and its spirituality.
+Further, it looks at the complex cultural interchanges between South Asia and the Western world that helped to create modern yoga systems.
+Scholars note however that the book does not discuss yoga's relationships with gender, surprising as it is mainly female, or with race.

 Background

-Since Elizabeth De Michelis's 2004 A History of Modern Yoga and Mark Singleton's 2010 book Yoga Body, the origins of the modern practice of yoga as exercise have been debated by scholars of religion.
+Since Elizabeth De Michelis's 2004 A History of Modern Yoga and Mark Singleton's 2010 Yoga Body, the origins of the modern practice of yoga as exercise have been debated by scholars of religion.
 Singleton examined its origins in the physical culture of India in the early 20th century.

 Andrea Jain is a scholar of South Asian Religions and yoga at the Indiana University School of Liberal Arts.
-She gained her bachelor's degree in 2004 at Southern Methodist University; and then a master's degree in 2009, a graduate certificate in the study of women, gender, and sexuality in 2010, and her PhD that same year, all at Rice University.
+She gained her bachelor's degree in that field in 2004 at Southern Methodist University; and then a master's degree in 2009, a graduate certificate in the study of women, gender, and sexuality in 2010, and her PhD that same year, all at Rice University.
 She is editor of the Journal of the American Academy of Religion.
 She contributed the essay on modern yoga to the Oxford Research Encyclopedia of Religion.
-In 2015 she published the book Selling Yoga: from Counterculture to Pop culture.

-Book
+The book was published in 2015 in paperback by Oxford University Press.
+It has 215 pages, with academic notes, bibliography, and index.
+There are 8 monochrome illustrations in the text.